Weave Soda Straw Bracelets: Creative Accessory

 Browsing old photographs can feel a sense of nostalgia, particularly those from your childhood.
-However, what about the bracelets you crafted during your middle or even elementary school years?
+However, what about the bracelets you crafted during middle or elementary school years?
 Do you have them still within your home – perhaps hidden away in a box – or were they simply neglected?

 how to weave